2012–13 LNAH season

 The 2012–13 LNAH season was the 17th season of the Ligue Nord-Américaine de Hockey (before 2004 the Quebec Semi-Pro Hockey League), a minor professional league in the Canadian province of Quebec.
 Seven teams participated in the regular season, which was won by the Marquis de Jonquière.
 They also won the playoff championship.
+The leading goal-scorer was Gregory Dupre of Sorel-Tracy, with 32 goals.